 Benefits of Using a Water Softener

-It’s low-cost to run a water softener.
-It uses less than $3 in electricity annually.2
+It’s low-cost to use a water softener.
+It consumes less than $3 in electricity per year.2

 A water softener only has to have about 2.5 pounds of salt.
 That’s 80 percent less salt than dial-style softeners.

 Soft water can make cleaning more effortless, help your appliances run longer and help you avoid plumbing clogs.